 The Power of a Personal Letter September 13, 2013

 Recently I was sitting in my study at home when my oldest daughter came in and proudly announced, “Dad, I am about to write my first letter.”
 She is thirteen.
 How is that possible?
+Now, she has written cards, short notes, and plenty of text messages – but a letter?

 Letter writing has been all but lost in our generation.
 While I am not opposed to messages of 140 characters or less, there is something deeply personal and powerful about a letter that cannot be conveyed in short bursts of communication.

-I know that I am in danger of sounding terribly old, but I still enjoy getting a letter – especially a handwritten letter – in the mail.
+I know that I am in danger of sounding terribly old, but I still enjoy getting a personal letter – especially a handwritten letter – in the mail.
 Surveys of high school seniors have actually shown that they enjoy it too.
 That is because a real letter shows interest.
 It takes time, thought, and effort to write a letter.

-There are several professors at Crown College (I am not one of them) that could articulate the technical aspects of good letter writing.
+There were several professors at Crown College (I am not one of them) that could articulate the technical aspects of good letter writing.
 My desire is not to expound the beauty of the well-written letter or the mechanics of salutations and closings.
 Instead, I hope you will think about how writing a simple letter could make a difference in someone’s life.

 Letter writing is an art.
 But it is more than that.
 Letter writing is heart.